Semrush Pricing (2026) — Which Plan is Best for You?

 • Regional trends tools — insights into how traffic and market dynamics vary by country or region.

 These metrics are useful, but it has to be remembered that they are mostly based on estimates.
-These tools are best used to identify trends, patterns, and relative market position, rather than as a source of precise, first-party analytics.
+So, this toolkit is best used to identify trends, patterns, and relative market position, rather than as a source of precise, first-party analytics.

 Monitoring traffic trends with Semrush's 'Traffic & Markets' toolkit